Combatting The Rise of Nuclear Verdicts in the Transportation Industry

 - Additional factors

-The factor we want to focus on in more detail in this blog is “prevention.”
+The factor we want to focus on in more detail in this blog is 'prevention.'

-Proactive Steps to Avoid Litigation
+4 Proactive Steps to Combat Costly Litigation